solidjs/solid/README.md

   * Data behavior is part of the declaration
   * No need for lifecycle functions, and the large chains of conditionals they bring.
 * ES6 Proxies to keep data access simple and POJO like
-* Promises and ES(RxJS) Observables are first class citizens:
+* Promises and ES Observables are first class citizens:
   * Easy interopt with existing libraries that manage services and state.
-  * All Solid Signals & Selectors are Observables and support RxJS pipeable operators
   * All Selectors and bindings when resolved to these automatically update asynchronously allowing for 100% pure data declarations.
   * Async Functions are first class citizens and Selectors can be written using them.
 * Truly just a render library